cloudacademypilot/azure-cosmos-db-app-dev/steps/02_load-data-into-cosmos-db-with-adf/documentation.md

     ![Built in copy task is displayed](./assets/03-adf-built-in-copy.jpg "Select built in copy activity")

-1. **Create a new connection** and select **Azure Blob Storage**.
+1. Select Source type as **Azure Blob Storage**.
 We will import data from a json file on Azure Blob Storage.
 In addition to Blob Storage, you can use ADF to migrate from a wide variety of sources.
 We will not cover migration from these sources in this tutorial.

     ![Create new connection link is highlighted](./assets/02_SourceType.jpg "Create a new connection")

-1. Name the source **NutritionJson** and select **SAS URI** as the Authentication method.
+1. Click on **New Connection** , Name it as **NutritionJson** and select **SAS URI** as the Authentication method.
 Please use the SAS URI generated from the previous step for read-only access to the Blob Storage container:

      `https://cosmoslabstrgacctmyx5zl.blob.core.windows.net/nutritiondata?sp=r&st=2022-10-17T14:41:58Z&se=2022-10-17T22:41:58Z&spr=https&sv=2021-06-08&sr=c&sig=IZBcvj4HjjIO4K0lJ4ROMprH6rypsWZHO64bCPHzCoE%3D`